Ednah Kurgat

 Ednah Kurgat (born June 15, 1991) is a Kenyan-born American middle- and long-distance runner.
 She won the 2017 NCAA Division I Cross Country Championships while competing for the University of New Mexico.
-In October 2023, Kurgat represented the United States in the 10000 metres at the Pan American Games, winning a bronze medal.
+In October 2023, Kurgat won a bronze medal while representing the United States in the 10000 metres at the Pan American Games.
 She is a member of the U.S. Army World Class Athlete Program.

 Early life and emigration to the United States

 Kurgat attended Biwott Ng'elel Tarit Secondary School in Eldoret, Kenya.
-Initially, her decision to join the track team in the ninth grade was driven more by social factors than a serious interest in athletics.
-However, her perspective shifted as she realized that running could offer opportunities for studying abroad.
+Her decision to join the track team in the ninth grade was mainly driven by social factors rather than a serious interest in athletics.
+She developed an interest in the sport, however, as she realized that running could offer opportunities for studying abroad.
 In 2014, an assistant coach at Liberty University recruited Kurgat to run for the school in Lynchburg, Virginia.
-For Kurgat, who had never traveled outside of Africa, relocating to Lynchburg marked a major adjustment, especially to the colder climate.
+For Kurgat, who had never traveled outside of Africa, relocating to Lynchburg required an adjustment, including to the colder climate.

 Running career

 College

 Kurgat began competing for Liberty University in fall 2016.
 She finished 12th at the 2016 NCAA Division I Cross Country Championships and placed 4th in the 5000 m at the 2016 NCAA Division I Outdoor Track and Field Championships.
 After her freshman year, she transferred to the University of New Mexico in Albuquerque, drawn by the opportunity to join a more competitive team and the warmer climate, a contrast to Lynchburg, Virginia.
-However, due to NCAA transfer rules, Liberty University did not grant Kurgat immediate athletic eligibility at her new university, requiring her to take a mandatory year off from competition.
-Consequently, she had to redshirt, sitting out the fall 2016 cross country season and the spring 2016 track season.
+Due to NCAA transfer rules, Liberty University did not grant Kurgat immediate athletic eligibility at her new university.
+She was required to take a year off from competition.
+This led to her having to redshirt the fall 2016 cross country season and the spring 2016 track season.

 Kurgat resumed competition for the University of New Mexico in fall 2017.
 She won the 2017 NCAA Division I Cross Country Championships, held at E.P.
 "Tom" Sawyer State Park in Louisville, Kentucky.
 Her time of 19:19.5 was a course and meet record.
 Kurgat's victory also helped lead her team, the New Mexico Lobos, to a first-place finish.
 Following her victory, the U.S. Track & Field and Cross Country Coaches Association named Kurgat its National Athlete of the Year.

-In the 2018 and 2019 NCAA Division I Cross Country Championships, Kurgat failed to replicate her win from 2017, however, she recorded two finishes in the top ten, finishing 5th and 9th, respectively.
-Other notable results include Kurgat setting a personal best for of 15:14.78 for the indoor 5000 m indoors on 1 December 2018.
-This time ranked her third all-time in the women's indoor collegiate records, closely following Emily Sisson's record of 15:12.
+In the 2018 and 2019 NCAA Division I Cross Country Championships, Kurgat failed to replicate her win from 2017, but she recorded two finishes in the top ten, finishing 5th and 9th.
+Other notable results include Kurgat setting a personal best for of 15:14.78 for the indoor 5000 m indoors on December 1, 2018, narrowly missing the collegiate record of 15:12 and ranking her third in the women's indoor collegiate records.